 called from footers of A-E. NB. id lostCrit renamed to Crit.

-Francis Thompson wrote this in 1890; yet, as the tsunami of digitization impassively immures the old world, to me it feels very apt today.
+Francis Thompson wrote those words in 1890; but as digitization impassively immures the old world, they feel more apt today.

-In a world driven by data, questions are expected to be simple and science to answer them instantl.
-But questions of wellbeing are complex and chaotic; and the answers of science simply pass them by.
+In a world driven by data, questions are expected to be simple, and science to give easy answers.
+But questions of wellbeing are subjective complex and chaotic, and science's answers simply pass them by.

-In writing about these things I have learned about what I thought I knew, about words, expression and culture, and unfortunately I am not a writer, as although over two thousand years ago Lao Tzu wrote, "Sincere words are not pretty.
-Pretty words are not sincere, pretty words still charm, while discordant ones are dismissed and often offend.
-On the other hand perhaps it is simply hubris that has kept this site a work in progress.
+In writing I finally learned of what I thought I instinctively knew, of words, expression, and culture.
+Over two thousand years ago Lao Tzu wrote, "Sincere words are not pretty.
+Pretty words are not sincere, but pretty words still charm while those that are not often offend and are dismissed.
+Far too late I have realized I am not a writer.
+This site then remains a work in progress.

 contents of n_A1pre_Chaos.php inserted into footnote 'Chaos' in e_Preface_Footnotes.php via PHP-include, - called from e_Preface.php#infoHum and A1-Footnotes.php#A14..